About Invasive Plants and Insects

 Invasive Plants

 Non-native plants outcompete native vegetation, limiting tree regeneration and reducing biodiversity.
-The plants below are a few notable invasives in CT.
-You can find out more information, or report invasive plants through the CT Invasive Plants Working Group.
+You can report invasive plants through the CT Invasive Plants Working Group.

 Japanese Barberry (Berberis thunbergii)